-There has never been a moment in time since the second world war, that there has been so much global awareness and need for resilient and dynamic supply chains, and the qualified professionals to manage them; in a single strategic battle toward a common enemy.
+There has never been a moment in time since the second world war, that there has been so much global awareness and need for resilient and dynamic supply chains, and the qualified Supply Chain professional is there to manage them; in a single strategic battle toward a common enemy.

 If you didn’t realize that before the pandemic, in either your personal lives or at your company, more people certainly understand this adage now.
 Cash is King!

 Without cash you cannot run your household and you cannot keep your business open.